 In terms of accommodations, you’ll find far more options in St Thomas than St. Croix.
 Since the main island receives the most tourists, there are more housing options to house visitors, including Airbnbs and resorts.

 St. Croix has hotels like The Buccaneer Resort, a four-star beachfront hotel surrounded by beautiful landscapes and private beaches.
 It has high costs but makes up for it with its deluxe rooms and high-end facilities.
 There are golf courses, tennis courts, spa centers, salon on its premises.
 But there are also less expensive hotels like Hotel on the Cay.
+You can also find quite a few all-inclusive resorts in St. Croix.

 Airbnb’s aren’t too hard to find across the islands either.
 But there are far more choices in St. Thomas than in St. Croix.
 However, you might find them in more remote parts of the island.
+Read this guide to learn where to stay in St Thomas.

 St. Croix Vs. St. Thomas: Nightlife